 3. The husband who is lost in military action or dies in a mass explosion.

 4. Not strictly a case of "desertion" but similar to it is the rarer case of a childless widow who, according to halachah, requires halitzah (release) from her husband's brother before she can remarry.
-[Biblical law requires her brother-in-law to marry her to perpetuate the dead husband's "name" by providing his wife with a child.
+[Torah law requires her brother-in-law to marry her to perpetuate the dead husband's "name" by providing his wife with a child.
 The ceremony of halitzah releases the widow from this obligation.]

 In Megillat Ruth, an agunah, halitzah, a yavam, and a yevamah play a central role.
 The halitzah ceremony accomplishes a major correction: The Agunah is unchained.